 We will make it easy for researchers to share their work with the broadest audience by supporting open research practices, enhancing their digital footprint, and by investing in opportunities for physical and virtual networking.

-Use the Research Hub to facilitate new ways of working
+Use the Research Hub (now known as the ARC) to facilitate new ways of working

-The £113m Research Hub will provide an inclusive space in which to both initiate and grow research collaborations, engage as a community about how we wish research to be done, act as an incubator for new ideas, and support the participation and development of the next generation of researchers.
+The £116 million Research Hub (now known as the ARC) will provide an inclusive space in which to both initiate and grow research collaborations, engage as a community about how we wish research to be done, act as an incubator for new ideas, and support the participation and development of the next generation of researchers.
 It will also house a new Lab for Academic Culture, through which we will implement actions to nurture curiosity and discovery, advance our own working environment, and drive sector policy.